Rangipuke

 Central City Library Tāmaki Pātaka Kōrero, 44-46 Lorne Street | Open 7 days

 This poem was written by former Central City Librarian Robert Sullivan.
-The work reflects the area’s vibrancy both past and present, and celebrates the relationship between Auckland Libraries, the city, and its people.
+The work reflects the area’s vibrancy both past and present, and celebrates the relationship between Auckland Libraries, the city and its people.

-The three impressive letters of REO are created from bronze to follow the style of the handrails and bronze sculptural features of the library building.
 The theme of a word being made into seating was drawn from the library with its many books and words within.

 2.

-Allan Nopera (Ngāti Whātua, Te Uri o Hau, Ngāti Kahu) Manos Nathan Te Roroa (Ngāti Whātua, Ngāpuhi)
+Allan Nopera(Ngāti Whātua, Te Uri o Hau, Ngāti Kahu), Manos Nathan (1948-2015) (Te Roroa, Ngāti Whātua, Ngāpuhi)

 Whare Wānanga and Taonga, 1997